Sumburgh Airport: Other tenants

-The airport is additionally used as an operational base by the Maritime and Coastguard Agency (His Majesty's Coastguard), Bristow Helicopters and Babcock Mission Critical Services Offshore (SAR and crew change operations).
+The airport is additionally used as a helicopter operational base by the Maritime and Coastguard Agency (His Majesty's Coastguard), Bristow Helicopters and Babcock Mission Critical Services Offshore (SAR and crew change operations).

 Ground transport

 The airport is located 25 mi by road from Lerwick.
 Bus service 6, operated by J&DS Halcrow of Cunningsburgh, provides a regular link between the airport and the town seven days per week.
-In the evening, the service is run by Lerwick-based operator, R. Robertson & Son.
+In the evening, and on Sundays, the service is run by Lerwick-based operator, R. Robertson & Son.

 Road crossing of A970 with Sumburgh airport's runway.
 The movable barrier closes when aircraft land or take off.